Clio Maria Bittoni

 Clio Maria Bittoni (10 November 1934 – 10 September 2024) was an Italian lawyer who specialised in labour law.
 She was the widow of Giorgio Napolitano, who was the President of Italy from 2006 until 2015.

 Early life and education

 Clio Maria Bittoni was born in Chiaravalle, Ancona, on 10 November 1934.
 Her parents were Diva Campanella, a socialist militant, and Amleto Bittoni.
 She received a degree in law from the University of Naples in 1958.

-Bittoni met her future husband in Naples while attending the university.
-Following her graduation, they married in 1959 in a civil ceremony in Campidoglio, and settled in Rome.
-They have two sons: Giovanni (born 1961) and Giulio (born 1969).
+Bittoni met her future husband in Naples while attending university.
+Following her graduation, they married in 1959 in a civil ceremony at the Capitolium, and settled in Rome.
+They had two sons: Giovanni (born 1961) and Giulio (born 1969).

 Bittoni worked as a lawyer for the League of Cooperatives, specializing in labor law and in the application of the fair rent law in agriculture, until 1992 when Giorgio Napolitano was elected as president of the Chamber of Deputies.
-Bittoni left the practice of law claiming that “because it seemed inappropriate for me to stay, since my counterparts were the parliamentary committees, the presidency of the Council and other institutional bodies”.
+Bittoni left the practice of law "because it seemed inappropriate for me to stay, since my counterparts were the parliamentary committees, the presidency of the Council and other institutional bodies."